 - 1 tablespoon mellow white miso paste

-- 1/4 teaspoon red pepper chili flakes optional
+- ¼ teaspoon red pepper chili flakes optional

 - 2 tablespoons cilantro chopped

-- Prep the ingredients: chop shallot, dice red pepper, slice carrot diagonally, trim ends of mushroom and cut into bite size pieces, slice bok choy crosswise and slice green onions.
+- Prep the ingredients: chop shallot, dice red pepper, slice carrot diagonally, trim ends of mushroom and cut into bite-size pieces, slice bok choy crosswise, and slice green onions.

-- Strain & rinse arame well.
+- Strain and rinse arame well.

-- Remove 2 tablespoons of broth from pan, stir into a measuring cup with miso to dissolve.
+- Remove 2 tablespoons of broth from the pan.
+Stir into a measuring cup with miso to dissolve.
 Add the vegetables that were set aside and the strained arame.
-Add miso & broth mixture to pan and stir thoroughly.
-Optional: Add chili pepper flakes to taste.
+Add miso and broth mixture to the pan and stir thoroughly.
+Add chili pepper flakes to taste.